 While October 5, 2009 may have seemed like an ordinary day for most, for James Moultrie, that day changed everything.
 On that Monday James walked into Rogers Towers, reporting for his first day of work as the Office Services Assistant.
 At 20 years old, James was shy, living with his mother and riding the bus to work.
 Today, James is an outgoing, confident, seasoned employee of the firm, living independently in his own place and driving to work.
 For James, October 5, 2009 will always be a symbolic day, something special.
 James had just beaten the odds.
 When individuals with disabilities are given an opportunity, great things can happen.

-This past December, Rogers Towers donated $5,000 to The Arc Jacksonville in honor of James.
 Employees of the firm, ranging from the IT department, to accounting, paralegal, HR and more, recently shared their experiences working with him.
 His positive attitude, infectious personality, dependability and hardworking nature was evident throughout the conversations.
-He stays on task, loves to be involved and learn new things and is “the best.”
-Kevin Rorabaugh, his supervisor when he first began working, says there’s “no question where he belongs; it’s right here.”
+He stays on task, loves to be involved and learn new things and is the best.
+Kevin Rorabaugh, his supervisor when he first began working, says there’s no question where he belongs; it’s right here.

 James is a full-time employee, responsible for stocking all the coffee and soda stations, refilling all the paper goods, making sure the conference rooms are always ready for the next meeting and collecting recycling from all three floors of their firm.
 When he first started, his job coach through The Arc Jacksonville assisted him with learning his new job responsibilities.
 Through hard work, determination and the natural support that James receives from his co-workers, he no longer needs the assistance of a job coach.